pavopax/mit-brigham-hackathon/README.md

 `1-simulate.R`

-Simulate some additional data (age, antibiotic [abx] use) and combine with downloaded data.
+Simulate some additional data (age, antibiotic [abx] use), and combine with downloaded data.